 If you are enrolled in TestMasters LSAT private tutoring, you may only use course materials purchased directly from TestMasters, or LSAT PrepTests purchased directly from the Law School Admission Council.

-I want to do my LSAT prep with a private tutor.
-What is the structure of these LSAT study sessions?
+If I study for the LSAT with a private tutor, what will be the structure of those LSAT prep sessions?